wushan/chouchou-theme/readme.md

-# Choucohu - based on Bones
+# Chouchou - based on Bones

 Chouchou is a Wordpress theme based on the best starter theme for theme developing "Bones".
 I am trying to use the most simple tool Fire.app + a local Nginx enviorment to make this easier.